Laws, Regulations & Annotations

 Furthermore, under section 6406, a credit against California use tax for tax paid to another state is allowable only when such sales and use tax is imposed by a state or a political subdivision of a state.
 The Indian tribe is not a political subdivision of the state.
 The tribe imposes the tribal tax based on its retained sovereignty subject to limits imposed by federal law.
 Therefore, the purchaser is not entitled to a credit against its California use tax liability for payment of the tribal tax.
 4/5/05.
 (2006–1).

 570.1662 Lessee-Credit for Tax Paid to Texas.
-A lessee entered into a lease of a vehicle in Texas and thereafter moved to California, bringing the vehicle with him.
-The lease contract showed an amount of $3,147.38 in "rental tax" paid to the state of Texas.
+A lessee entered into a multi-year lease of a vehicle in Texas and thereafter brought the vehicle into California where subsequent payments due under the lease became subject to California use tax.
+The lease contract showed an amount of $3,147.38 in "rental tax" paid to the lessor.

 570.1667 New Mexico's Gross Receipts and Compensation Tax.
 The State of New Mexico's Gross Receipts and Compensation Tax qualifies as a state sales and use tax for which California will grant credit under section 6406.
 1/5/84.